mai-thao/spring-playground/README.md

 # spring-playground
-Learning about the Spring ecosystem
+Learning about the Spring ecosystem using a multi-module project